AaltoSciComp/scicomp-docs/help/garage.rst

    :class: important

-   We will try to continue Garage during the summer, but there are many staff vacations during the high summer.
+   We will try to continue Garage during the summer, but there are many staff vacations during July.

-   - We aren't cancelling garage but not promising to be there every day.
+   - We aren't canceling garage but not promising to be there every day.
+Our support on certain topics may be limited.
-   - You can drop by and give it a try.
+   - You can drop by and see if someone is there.
 Open an :ref:`issue
-     <issue-tracker>` if something is urgent and we'll tell you what
+     <issuetracker>` if something is urgent or important and we'll
-     to do (garage day or asynchronous help).
+     tell you what to do (for example, a garage day to attend or asynchronous help).

 If you need more help than the issue trackers, this is the place to